Moldova in the Eurovision Song Contest 2009: Preparation

 Following the national final, it was revealed that "Hora din Moldova" would be performed bilingually in Romanian and English at the contest, the latter of which was written by Aristotelis Kalimeris.
 The final version of the song together with the official music video premiered on 27 March.

 Promotion

 Nelly Ciobanu made several appearances across Europe to specifically promote "Hora din Moldova" as the Moldovan Eurovision entry.
 On 18 April, Nelly Ciobanu performed during the Eurovision Promo Concert, which was held at the Amsterdam Marcanti venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal.
-On 18 and 19 April, Ciobanu took part in promotional activities in Belgium and performed at the Place Sainte-Catherine venue in Brussels.
+On 18 and 19 April, Ciobanu took part in promotional activities in Belgium and performed during an event held at the Place Sainte-Catherine/Sint-Katelijneplein in Brussels.
 Nelly Ciobanu also took part in promotional activities in Romania where she was a guest during programmes on Antena 1 and Pro TV.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
 Moldova was placed into the second semi-final, to be held on 14 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and Moldova was set to perform in position 15, following the entry from Lithuania and before the entry from Albania.

 The two semi-finals and the final were televised in Moldova on Moldova 1 and TV Moldova Internațional.
 All broadcasts featured commentary by Rusalina Rusu and Andrei Sava.
 The Moldovan spokesperson, who announced the Moldovan votes during the final, was 2008 Moldova Eurovision representative Geta Burlacu.